Kitware/iMSTK/Documentation/userguide/contributing.rst

 .. contents::

-The first step to contributing to SimMedTK is to obtain the source code and build it.
+The first step to contributing to iMSTK is to obtain the source code and build it.
-The top-level ReadMe.mkd file in the source code includes instructions for building SimMedTK.
+The top-level ReadMe.mkd file in the source code includes instructions for building iMSTK.
-The rest of this section discusses how the source and documentation are organized and provides guidelines for how to match the SimMedTK style.
+The rest of this section discusses how the source and documentation are organized and provides guidelines for how to match the iMSTK style.

 Source code organization
 ========================

-SimMedTK currently keeps its header and implementation files in parallel directory structures.
+iMSTK currently keeps its header and implementation files in parallel directory structures.
 Implementation files live in :file:`src` while header files live in :file:`include`.
-Inside each of these directories are a number of subdirectories corresponding to libraries that encapsulate difference components of SimMedTK.
+Inside each of these directories are a number of subdirectories corresponding to libraries that encapsulate difference components of iMSTK.
 With that in mind:

-* include — This directory contains all of the header files for SimMedTK libraries
+* include — This directory contains all of the header files for iMSTK libraries
-* src — This directory contains all of the source code for SimMedTK libraries and unit tests.
+* src — This directory contains all of the source code for iMSTK libraries and unit tests.
   The directories correspond to library names.

-  * smCore — a library for classes used throughout SimMedTK
+  * smCore — a library for classes used throughout iMSTK
   * smMesh — scene objects that participate in the physics simulation
   * smTools — models of surgical instruments
   * smCollision — implementations of collision *detection* algorithms